clairenoelle/freeCodeCamp/Front-End-Libraries/Bootstrap/README.md

+# Create a Block Element Bootstrap Button

+Add Bootstrap's btn-block class to your Bootstrap button.

 # Create a Bootstrap Button

 Bootstrap has its own styles for button elements, which look much better than the plain HTML ones.